ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Introduction

 To address these challenges, we propose a hierarchical approach for robotic assembly, especially targeted at long-horizon, contact-rich, high-precision settings.
-Our method employs a hierarchical strategy that involves developing a set of low-level primitive skills (e.g. grasp, insert) and a high-level policy to select and integrate these primitives.
-The framework combines classic motion planning algorithms with RL policies to develop low-level primitive skills, achieving both efficiency and adaptability.
-More specifically, we leverage motion planning algorithms~\cite{lazyPRM2000bohlin} to efficiently guide the end-effector to target goals.
-For complex assembly operations in partially observed environments, we utilize RL policies that enable adaptive, contact-rich, and high-precision manipulation.
-The RL policies are trained fully in simulation with domain randomization such that they can directly transfer to the physical world without any fine-tuning.
-Based on these primitive skills, the high-level policy is learned from a few trajectories of human demonstrations to select and organize among these skills to achieve the final assembly goal.
-This hybrid strategy allows our system to leverage pre-existing knowledge for routine movements while maintaining the flexibility to learn and adapt to new, intricate assembly tasks in unfamiliar settings.
-Moreover, our high-level primitive selection policy has a small action space and is object-agnostic.
-Hence, it can be effectively trained via imitation learning, as it only requires a few human demonstrations.
+Our method adopts a hierarchical framework that consists of a library of parameterized low-level primitive skills (e.g., grasp, insert) and a high-level policy that sequences these primitives based on task context.
+To build robust and adaptable low-level primitives, we leverage both classical motion planning (MP) algorithms and RL policies.
+This hybrid MP-RL strategy enables the system to leverage prior knowledge for efficient execution of routine motions while remaining flexible enough to handle contact-rich and uncertain dynamics.
+The RL components are trained in simulation using domain randomization, enabling feasible transfer to real-world execution.
+At the high level, the policy operates over a compact action space, enabling efficient learning from a handful of human demonstrations via imitation learning, thereby alleviating the data collection burden common in end-to-end imitation learning pipelines.

-In summary, our main contributions are as follows: \begin{itemize} \item We introduce \algoName, a hierarchical framework designed to tackle the challenging problem of \emph{long-horizon robotic assembly}. \item Our hierarchical framework includes a low-level skill library and a high-level imitation-learned policy that selects and composes the primitive skills.
-The low-level skills are built upon efficient motion planning algorithms for end-effector movement and RL policies for high-precision, adaptive assembly in contact-rich scenarios. \item We conducted extensive hardware experiments on a robot manipulator in an assembly work cell.
-Despite being trained on a single task, our approach archives generalization to other novel tasks and outperforms baseline methods for long-horizon robotic assembly tasks. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=0em] \item We introduce \textbf{A}daptive \textbf{R}obotic \textbf{C}ompositional \textbf{H}ierarchy (\algoName), a hierarchical framework designed to tackle the challenging problem of \emph{long-horizon robotic assembly}. \item We develop a hybrid low-level skill library that includes both MP algorithms and RL policies for efficient, adaptive, and high-precision behaviors in contact-rich assembly scenarios.
+Additionally, we design a high-level policy based on a Diffusion Transformer (DiT), trained via imitation learning with only a handful of demonstrations, to efficiently sequence and deploy these primitive skills. \item We evaluate our framework on three long-horizon robotic assembly tasks, each involving the assembly of 4 to 9 objects.
+Experiments in both simulation and the real world show that, despite being trained on a single object, our approach generalizes to unseen objects and outperforms baseline methods in terms of both success rate and data efficiency. \end{itemize}